 Do NOT study.
 I mean it!
 If you were running a marathon tomorrow, would you be using the night before to push your muscles to the limit on a nice long “practice” run?
 Of course not.
 Just like a marathon, your practice is behind you now, and your brain needs today to rest and prepare.

 Do NOT pick up a totally new routine for the day before the test.
-That means you should NOT try to go to sleep at 6pm and lie awake for 8 miserable hours.
+That means you should NOT try to go to sleep at 6 p.m. and lie awake for 8 miserable hours.
 You should NOT try that new raw vegan diet that you heard was great for test performance.
-And you should NOT go for the unidentified green juice your friend swears by, when you’ve been surviving on Diet Coke your entire life.
+And you should NOT go for the unidentified green juice your friend swears by when you’ve been surviving on Diet Coke your entire life.

 Search the Blog

-General LSAT Advice How is an LSAT score calculated?
+General LSAT Advice How to Get a 180 on the LSAT